by Arthur Miller

-In Act Two, we see that Hale's former confidence is slowly eroding.
-This is demonstrated by the fact that he shows up at the Proctors' house of his own accord.
+In Act II, we see that Hale's former confidence is slowly eroding.
+This is demonstrated by the fact that he shows up at the Proctors's house of his own accord.
 He's there without the court's knowledge, trying to get an idea of who the Proctors are for himself.
 This independent action is a big hint that he's probably beginning to doubt the validity of his own conclusions.
-When John Proctor gets convicted in Act Three, through Abigail's transparent machinations, Hale's confidence is shattered.
+When John Proctor gets convicted in Act III due to Abigail's transparent machinations, Hale's confidence is shattered.
 He quits the court and storms out in anger.

-The transition from overconfidence to total disillusionment is already a big journey, but then Miller takes his character a step further in Act Four.
-After taking off for some soul searching, Hale turns up hoping to save some lives.
-He councils convicted witches to confess, so that they won't be hanged.
+The transition from overconfidence to total disillusionment is already a big journey, but then Miller takes his character a step further in Act IV.
+After taking off for some soul-searching, Hale turns up hoping to save some lives.
+He councils convicted witches to confess so that they won't be hanged.
 Hale is knowingly counseling people to lie.
 He's lost all faith in the law, and there's a good chance his faith in God is a bit shaky as well.